snwatson/ketamine-nightmares/recommended_reading.md

 #### Principles of Physiology for the Anaesthetist - Power & Kam

+- All chapters are good, but the best ones are:
 - Physiology of Excitable Cells
 - Cardiovascular Physiology
 - Physiology of Blood